snoopjos/azure-asg-rules/README.md

 ### Step 5
 RDP into VM and install following roles and features: AD DS, DHCP server, DNS server, Print and Documents Services and Web Server (IIS).

+### Step 6
+Storage account created with a service endpoint.